bcgov/aps-infra-platform/documentation/how-to/protected-externally.md

 # Share an Externally Protected API

-This page shows how to share externally protected APIs on the API Directory, without setting up any gateway services in the API Services Portal.
+This page shows how to share externally protected APIs on the API Directory, without setting up any Gateway Services in the API Services Portal.

 ## Before you begin

-You need to have the `gwa` command line interface (CLI).
+You need to have the `gwa` command line interface (CLI) installed.
 Download it from [GitHub](https://github.com/bcgov/gwa-cli/releases) and add to `PATH` for the session.

 On Linux, run this command to get set up: